 For law firms, this matters more than it does for most businesses.
 Law firm websites collect sensitive client information through contact forms, intake questionnaires, and consultation booking tools.
-A site without proper security headers is leaving its visitors exposed to attacks that a few lines of server configuration could prevent.
+A site without proper security headers leaves its visitors exposed to attacks that a few lines of server configuration would prevent.
 Beyond the technical risk, security posture signals competence.
 Clients evaluating a firm expect the same attention to detail online that they expect in the courtroom.
+The data confirmed both of our hypotheses, and the gap is wider than we anticipated.

 Methodology

 We collected HTTP response headers from 303 law firm websites across multiple practice areas and geographic markets in the United States.
-For each site, we sent an HTTP GET request and recorded the full set of response headers returned by the server.
+For each site we sent an HTTP GET request and recorded the full set of response headers returned by the server.

-We scored each site on 7 security headers recommended by OWASP and major browser vendors:
+We scored each site on 7 security headers recommended by OWASP and major browser vendors.

-1. HTTPS -- Is the site served over a secure TLS connection?
+1. HTTPS is the site served over a secure TLS connection?

-2. Strict-Transport-Security (HSTS) -- Does the server force all future connections to use HTTPS?
+2. Strict-Transport-Security (HSTS) does the server force all future connections to use HTTPS?

-3. Content-Security-Policy (CSP) -- Does the server restrict which scripts, styles, and resources the browser can load?
+3. Content-Security-Policy (CSP) does the server restrict which scripts, styles, and resources the browser can load?

-4. X-Frame-Options -- Does the server prevent the site from being embedded in iframes on other domains?
+4. X-Frame-Options does the server prevent the site from being embedded in iframes on other domains?

-5. X-Content-Type-Options -- Does the server prevent MIME-type sniffing attacks?
+5. X-Content-Type-Options does the server prevent MIME-type sniffing attacks?

-6. Permissions-Policy -- Does the server restrict access to browser features like camera, microphone, and geolocation?
+6. Permissions-Policy does the server restrict access to browser features like camera, microphone, and geolocation?

-7. Referrer-Policy -- Does the server control what information is sent in the Referer header when visitors click links?
+7. Referrer-Policy does the server control what information is sent in the Referer header when visitors click links?

-The Numbers at a Glance
+The numbers at a glance

-HTTPS Adoption
+HTTPS adoption100%

-HTTPS Adoption
+HTTPS adoption

 All 303 sites in our sample serve their pages over HTTPS.
 This is the one area where the legal industry has reached full compliance.
 Browser warnings, free certificate authorities like Let's Encrypt, and managed hosting platforms that bundle SSL by default have collectively eliminated HTTP-only law firm websites from the top of search results.